gwhelan/draft-order/README.md

 ```

 # TIPs
-Run the haveged daemon on your machine to generate enthropy, otherwise you may run into entropgy exhaustion or the randomness may suffer
+Run the haveged daemon on your machine to generate entropy, otherwise you may run into entropy exhaustion or the randomness may suffer